surajair/docs/src/content/docs/controls/color.md

 - `default` - Default value for control.
 - `title` - Title of control visible in Chai Builder block settings panel
-- `binding` - Binding flag for control.
-Default value is `true`.
-If `false` then control will not be visible in binding panel.